 Research and development expenses are primarily comprised of salaries and benefits associated with research and development personnel, overhead and facility costs, preclinical and non-clinical development costs, clinical trial and related clinical manufacturing costs, contract services, and other outside costs.
 Research and development costs are expensed as incurred.
 Research and development costs paid to third parties under sponsored research agreements are recognized as expense as the related services are performed, generally ratably over the period of service.
-In addition, research and development expense incurred by the Company and reimbursable by Nycomed are recorded as a reduction to research and development expense.
+In addition, reimbursements by Nycomed for research and development expenses incurred by the Company are recorded as a reduction to research and development expenses.
+Research and development expenses incurred by Nycomed and reimbursable by the Company are recorded as an addition to the Company's research and development expenses.